- PHP Basics

 PHP query() and mysqli_query()

-This article is created to cover the two functions of PHP, that are:
+This article is created to cover the two functions of PHP, namely:

-Both functions are used to perform SQL query against the MySQL database using PHP MySQLi script.
-The only difference is, the query() uses with PHP MySQLi object-oriented script, whereas the mysqli_query() uses with PHP MySQLi procedural script.
+Both functions are used to perform SQL queries against the MySQL database using the PHP mysqli script.
+The only difference is that query() uses PHP mysqli object-oriented script, whereas mysqli_query() uses PHP mysqli procedural script.

 PHP query()